HonzaCuhel/dtu_mlops_project/README.md

 │   │
 │   └── source/          <- Source directory for documentation files
 │
-├── models               <- Trained and serialized models, model predictions, or model summaries │
-├── pyproject.toml       <- Project configuration file
-│
-├── reports              <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures          <- Generated graphics and figures to be used in reporting │
-├── requirements.txt     <- The requirements file for reproducing the analysis environment │
-├── requirements_dev.txt <- The requirements file for reproducing the analysis environment │
-├── tests                <- Test files
-│
 ├── dtu_mlops_project  <- Source code for use in this project.
 │   │
 │   ├── __init__.py      <- Makes folder a Python module